 - Hours are 8 a.m. until sunset, 365 days a year.
-The Education Center is open 9 a.m. until 5 p.m., Thursday through Monday. - An entrance fee is required. - Only electric outboard motors are permitted. - The collection, destruction or disturbance of plants, animals or park property is prohibited. - Pets are permitted in designated areas only.
-Pets must be kept on a leash no longer than 6 feet and well behaved at all times. - Equestrian activities are prohibited on the Atlantic Coastal Ridge due to the sensitivity of this endangered natural community. - Fireworks and hunting are prohibited. - Alcoholic beverage consumption is allowed in designated areas only. - Inquire at the Education Center to volunteer. - Florida's state parks are committed to providing equal access to all facilities and programs.
-Should you need assistance to enable your participation, please contact the Education Center at (772) 398-2779.
+The Education Center is open 9 a.m. until 5 p.m., Thursday through Monday - An entrance fee is required. - All plants, animals and park property are protected.
+Collection, destruction or disturbance is prohibited. - Pets are permitted in designated areas only.
+Pets must be kept on a leash no longer than 6 feet and well behaved at all times. - Equestrian activities are prohibited on the Atlantic Coastal Ridge due to the sensitivity of this endangered natural community. - Only electric outboard motors are permitted in designated areas. - Fireworks and hunting are prohibited in all Florida State Parks. - Alcoholic beverage are not allowed. - Inquire at the Education Center to volunteer. - Florida's state parks are committed to providing equal access to all facilities and programs.
+Should you need assistance to enable your participation, please contact the Education Center at 772-398-2779.